Misinformation Monitor

 March

-In this month's monitor, we explore how GPT-4 produces misinformation more frequently and persuasively than its predecessor, despite its developer's promises.
+The updated chatbot produces misinformation more frequently and persuasively than ChatGPT-3.5, despite its developer's promises.

 Read It Now